gt-webdev/Resources/readme.md

 * [Thinking with Joins] (http://bost.ocks.org/mike/join/)

-	This article on how d3 adds, updates, and removes elements on a web page based on the data is written by Mike Bostock, one of the creators of d3, is a must-read.
+	This article on how d3 adds, updates, and removes elements on a web page based on your data is a must-read.
+It's written by Mike Bostock, one of the creators of d3.
 It's concise and incredibly clear.

 * [d3's Wiki] (https://github.com/mbostock/d3/wiki)